 CHILDREN AND YOUTH

-Though we’re not meeting face to face right now, we still seek to serve Redeemer kids and their families.
+Children’s ministry looks different in ‘COVID-tide,’ but we still seek to serve Redeemer kids and their families!

-In addition, Pastor Stephanie is sharing weekly Godly Play videos through YouTube, and our Youth Pastors, Wade and Chelsea, are connecting with the youth on Zoom.
+In addition, Pastor Stephanie is planning special times of connection for kids on Zoom and sharing weekly Godly Play videos through YouTube.
+Our Youth Pastors, Wade and Chelsea, also continue to connect with the youth on Zoom.
 Click the links below for more details.

 Children are whole people, capable of worship, discovery and experiencing God.